seansawyer/foh/README.md

 # Heroku setup #

+Create a new Heroku app if necessary.

+    heroku apps:create YOURAPP

-Add the Heroku remote for deployment.
+Otherwise, add the Git remote of a prexisting app for deployment.

     heroku git:remote -a YOURAPP